SSDP-Dev/flask-cat/README.md

 - Learn D3 and use it to render cool stats and stuff
 - Added Flask-SSLify requirement.
 May need to add that in setup instructions
 - Clean up the database that we ship with, figure out good way to distribute venv, etc.
 - Document new templates, methods, etc. that haven't made it in since the first documentation session.
+- Add note about Google Analytics